woonoxide/AntiLag-GMOD/README.md

 3. Knowledge of the cfg folder and the "exec" console command
 # Tutorial

-Go to your local game files. and find the game folder, then go to your cfg folder and put the .cfg file there.
+Go to your local game files. and find the game folder, then go to your cfg folder and put the .cfg files there.

+do the same for the lua files but in this case you put them in the (guess!!!)

+LUA FOLDER!!!!!!!!!

 go to steam then and go to your gmod propierties, then go to your launch options and type "exec antilag"